-I also found - as has been the case with many recipes I've made during this project - that this dish took a lot longer to cook than the 20-30 minutes specified in the prototype.
+I also found - as with many recipes I've made during this project - that this dish took a lot longer to cook than the 20-30 minutes specified.
 (Maybe it's a hippie thing; just let the food hang out and do what it needs to?)
 But no matter: the finished product was well worth the wait, and it made amazing leftovers.
 Served with brown saffron rice, mashed sweet potatoes, and noochy kale, this made a particularly satisfying and healthy dinner.

 Moosewood-Inspired Chickpea Curry

 ~ 1 cup hot vegetable broth

 ~ 6 cloves garlic, minced

 ~ 1 14 oz. can diced, fire-roasted tomatoes w/chilies

 ~ 1 tsp. each: salt, chili powder

 ~ 1/2 tsp. each: coriander, cayenne